j-brenneman/lambda-dynamo-graphql-boilerplate/README.md

 * `cd graphiql`
 * `open index.html`

-And Go to Town.
+And Go to town.
+The graphql end is served at `localhost:3000` and dynamodb is exposed at `localhost:8000`

 Oh, example graphql queries,
+*Note* You can only run one query/mutation at a time, so comment out the others and press `CTR + ENTER` to run a query/mutation.

 ```graphql
 mutation CreateAuthors {
   jacob: createAuthor(author: {